Guidelines and Best Practices

 These ulimit settings are necessary when running under heavy load.
 If you are just doing light testing and development, you can omit these settings, and everything will still work.

-The Couchbase Pod ulimits are inherited from the default ulimits set on the docker daemon running on each kubernetes node.
-Configuration of this daemon varies according to the distributions service management system.
+The Couchbase Pod ulimits are inherited from the default ulimits set on the container runtime daemon on each Kubernetes node.
+Configuration of this daemon varies according to the container runtime daemon used by the distribution and its service management system.

 $ sudo systemctl cat docker # /lib/systemd/system/docker.service